Urban Legends: Bloody Mary

-Urban Legends: Bloody Mary (also known as Urban Legends 3: Bloody Mary or simply Urban Legend 3) is a 2005 American direct-to-video supernatural slasher film directed by Mary Lambert, and starring Kate Mara, Robert Vito, Tina Lifford, Ed Marinaro and Lillith Fields.
+Urban Legends: Bloody Mary (also known as Urban Legends 3: Bloody Mary or simply Urban Legend 3) is a 2005 American direct-to-video supernatural slasher film directed by Mary Lambert, and starring Kate Mara, Robert Vito, Tina Lifford, Ed Marinaro, and Lillith Fields.
 A sequel to Urban Legends: Final Cut (2000), it is the third and final installment in the Urban Legend film series, although it is almost entirely unrelated to both of the films that came before it, using supernatural elements instead of a whodunit formula.
 The film follows three high school students who inadvertently summon the ghost of a dead high-school girl, who starts coming after her old classmates.

+Urban Legends: Bloody Mary was released by Sony Pictures Home Entertainment on July 19, 2005.

 Plot

 On November 5, 1969, three high school football players try to drug and kidnap their prom night dates.
 Their plan works with two of the girls but the third, Mary Banner (Lillith Fields), tries to escape.
 The football captain chases her into a storage room and punches her, knocking her out.
 He panics and locks her body in a trunk, thinking she is dead.
 She wakes up later locked in the trunk, eventually dying inside it.

 35 years later, the story is told among three school girls during a sleepover.
-Samantha and her two friends, Martha and Mindy, jokingly conjure up Bloody Mary and the next morning all three are gone.
+Samantha "Sam" and her two friends, Martha and Mindy, jokingly conjure up Bloody Mary and the next morning all three are gone.
 After having been missing for one day, they reappear, waking up in an old deserted mill, with no knowledge of how they got there.
-While most suspect a hoax on the girls' part, Samantha and David suspect that it is some prank on the football team's part.
+While most suspect a hoax on the girls' part, Sam and her brother David suspect that it is some prank on the football team's part.

-While Samantha is haunted by visions of a dead girl bleeding from her head, several pupils die under mysterious circumstances resembling urban legends; football player Roger burns in a sunbed.
+While Sam is haunted by visions of a dead girl bleeding from her head, several pupils die under mysterious circumstances resembling urban legends; football player Roger burns in a sunbed.
 The next day, Sam's friend Heather has spiders burst from her cheek and gets her face mutilated by broken mirror shards, and football player Tom is electrocuted while urinating on an old electrical fence.

 In her homework, Sam finds notes that had been sent to Heather about Mary Banner's disappearance and the 1969 homecoming kidnappings.
 She looks through school paper archives, where she learns that Mary was never found and is presumed dead, and that another victim of the kidnappings, Grace Taylor, still lives in town.
-Sam and her brother David visit Grace, who claims that Mary's "life force" is exacting revenge on the children of the five people involved in the kidnappings, but that she cannot (or will not) reveal the names of the perpetrators.
+Sam and David visit Grace, who claims that Mary's "life force" is exacting revenge on the children of the five people involved in the kidnappings, but that she cannot (or will not) reveal the names of the perpetrators.